Our customers have been hired by:

 7. Send a Cover Letter With Your Janitor Resume

-Are cover letters necessary in 2019?
+Are cover letters still necessary?

 More than ever.